mikias19/Cafe-Mangment-System-Software-tool-Group-Assigment/README.md

 # Cafe-Mangment-System-Software-tool-Group-Assigment
-This assignment is done by 5 amazing student and
+This assignment is done by 5  student
       name                         ID
       1. Haileluule Baye --------1201890
       2. Mikias Kebede ----------1202463